-A student's Electrical and Computer Engineering academic advisor assists the student in acquiring the highest level possible of knowledge and competence in their field.
-Academic advisors play a role in tracking the student's progress toward degree completion, assisting with course selection and academic planning, and helping students identify possible research mentors, committee members, and opportunities
+A student's ECE academic advisor serves a dual role: first, to assist the student in acquiring the highest level possible of knowledge and competence in their field; and second, to chair the committee that will determine whether the student has performed acceptably at each of their degree milestones.
+Academic advisors play a role in tracking the student's progress toward degree completion, assisting with course selection and academic planning, and helping students identify possible research mentors, committee members, and opportunities.